simondilhas/practice_circle/docs/practice/STANDING_4_TRANSITION.md

 3. **Side Stance** – step to the side, shifting load left/right evenly; trains lateral stability.
 4. **Micro-Shifts** – within each stance, gently feel pressure flow forward/back without visible movement.

+---

+### Routine
+- 30–60 minutes
+- Start with Standing parallel and end with standing parallel.
+- Document what you did and what it did to you — contribute to collective understanding.

+---

 ### Signs of Progress
 - Load feels springy, not heavy.